 Customers are exposed to brands in many ways.
 Traditional marketing through print, billboard, newspaper, magazine and radio for example – expose customers in a number of ways, all difficult to map to resulting revenue.
 Online exposure, through pay-per-click or display advertising for example, allow you to select how broad, or narrow your exposure can be.

-Systems like the Facebook’s Ad platform, or Google Adwords provide the potential for very focused brand targeting, down to a postal code, or a customer demographic.
+Systems like the Facebook’s Ad platform, or Google Adwords (Google Ads) provide the potential for very focused brand targeting, down to a postal code, or a customer demographic.

 Your website then has the opportunity to reinforce your brand – by providing relevant, useful, and memorable content.
 This provides a memory touch-point for later engagement to purchase goods or services, and the potential for referrals by the viewer.
 Consider this function your ‘do good’ opportunity.

 Ever wondered why you’re offered samples at Costco, or Safeway?
 Because by engaging you, and offering something tangible for you to experience, they sell MORE of said ‘thing’.
 If you’re an electrician – give tips on planning new projects; a piano teacher could create a video of a ‘starter lesson’; Brewers could provide a ‘tour’ of the brewery.
 By creating something of interest to those who find you – you’ll make more of them ‘yours’.

 By creating user touch-points – access to phone numbers, emails, or social channels – you’re also providing a means for your customers / potential customers to engage with you.
 To ask questions, and to qualify potential leads or acquisitions.

 What better way to educate your customers about your product or service?
 Content on your site can be tuned to possible searches, and provide clear information that supports their choice for your product or service.